Logan-Hansen/PokemonCrystal/README.md

 - [X] daycare man appears outside the fence
 - [X] Slight buff to some trainer types (and fix Rival getting weaker DVs in some fights)
 - [X] Goldenrod Move Tutor now there every day once you beat elite four, allows unlimited purchases, and charges money instead of coins
-- [X] Dex entries for Raikou, Entei, and Suicune marked as seen by Eusine when you wake them up to make tracking them easier.
+- [ ] Dex entries for Raikou, Entei, and Suicune marked as seen by Eusine when you wake them up to make tracking them easier.
-- [X] nurse joy turns you to face the other way when done
+- [X] Nurse joy turns you to face the other way when done
 - [X] Haircuts and grooming now twice as effective at raising happiness.
 Younger brother also now has 40/30/30 chances for better haircuts instead of 60/30/10 and works mondays
 - [X] Walking raised happiness twice as fast -> now 2 happiness every other step cycle
 - [X] Increased wild pokemon levels for everything east of Ecruteak